mezo-org/musd/docs/rfc-microloans.md

 ### Open Questions

 - What should be the collateralization ratio of the main trove when it is initially opened?
 - Who will run the liquidation bot?
-We can run it or we can open source it and allow others to handle the operation.
+We can run it, or we can open source it and allow others to handle the operation.
+  - Note that if we want others to run the bot we will need to monitor profitability of liquidations more closely.
 - What are the fees?
 - What are the other parameters (minimum/maximum CR for microloans)?
 - What happens if there are changes in MUSD that impact Microloans?
 For example, suppose the global interest rate is increased.
 Would we then increase the interest rate on Microloans?
 - What happens to fees collected (such as issuance fees and interest)?
 - Should we use some of the 2000 MUSD initially borrowed to fund microloans?
 That would make things more efficient but require a bit more calculation.
+- How will we handle the situation where we want to call refinance and either of the following have happened:
+  - The price has fallen such that maxBorrowingCapacity will be lower than needed when recalculated.
+  - The global interest rate has risen.
+- What happens in the case that the main trove is liquidated?
+- What is the governance model?
+- What does the upgrade path look like?